Undergraduate Summer Session

 Enrich Your Undergraduate Experience

-On-campus housing for the Undergraduate Summer Session will be provided on a first-come, first-served basis for students enrolled in Summer Session courses.
+On-campus housing for the Undergraduate Summer Session will be provided for students enrolled in Summer Session courses.
 Undergraduate Summer Session Housing will begin on Sunday, June 21, 2015 at 9am and end on Saturday, August 8, 2015 at 12 noon.
-We anticipate housing to be in Minden Hall (121 Waterman Street), which consists of singles, doubles, and triples.
+Housing will be provided in Minden Hall (121 Waterman Street), which consists of singles, doubles, and triples.
 Rooms and suites have private bathrooms.
 A community kitchen is on the first floor.